farooqkz/chooj/README.md

 The production build is currently broken and you may only use development builds.

- - Install Node v12.x if you haven't
+ - Install Node v18.x if you haven't
  - Install yarn if you haven't
  - `yarn install` in project's directory
- - `yarn run devbuild` to create a development build(faster build at the cost of heavier bundle)
+ - `yarn devbuild` to create a development build(faster build at the cost of heavier bundle) or `yarn build` for production builds
  - Now you can sideload the application in `build/` to your device.

 You can check guides on how to prepare your device for sideloading stuff